 Debara lives in Gloucester, the oldest sea port in North America and collects the sea glass herself from her favorite Rocky Neck and Gloucester beaches.
 Beach combing does pay!
 Her work is sold through the Local Colors Art Gallery in Gloucester.
+Check out her blog.

 Strange cylindrical objects turned out to be 18th century fishhook sharpeners.
 An underwater archaeologist explained the marbles she found are from colonial days.
 Some of the larger marbles though came from paint cans - they were used to help stir the paint.
 She also collects beach buttons and porcelain doll fragments which also wash up on the shore.